Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
- * Integrate the Studied module before in the algorithm

- * Give GTAs more weight than TAs
+ * Give GTAs more weight than TAs // Not essential

  * Finalise show functionality for TA preferences